hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_integration_runtime_azure_ssis.html.markdown

 * `component` - (Optional) One or more `component` blocks as defined below.

-* `env` - (Optional) The Environment Variables for the Azure-SSIS Integration Runtime.
+* `environment` - (Optional) The Environment Variables for the Azure-SSIS Integration Runtime.

 * `powershell_version` - (Optional) The version of Azure Powershell installed for the Azure-SSIS Integration Runtime.